What is Technical SEO?

 A canonical tag lets search engines know that one page is using information from another page and NOT duplicating it, it lets the search engines know which content is original.
 Search engines don’t like duplicate content.
 A page with lots of duplicated content will have trouble ranking due to plagiarisation suspicion or unoriginality.
 Canonicalization can easily be misused or not used at all.

-- Notice, from the illustration above, each of the 3 URL’s are different, however, people see the pages as the exact same.
+Notice, each of the 3 URL’s are different, however, people see the pages as the exact same.

 Historical Backlinking Data